esp/esp.github.io/_docs/01-concepts/04-esp-js-di/08-dependency-resolvers.md

 ```
 Fake DOM element - theDomId
 ```

-Here is an example where a concrete object is registered and a resolverKey is used to resolve a dependency of the registered item.
+Here is an example where an object injected into a dependency is resolved using a custom resolver.

 ```javascript
 class DomResolver {